Ignorance is Bliss: A Game of Regret: The Regret Game

-It is interesting to compare the (common) expected utility levels at each equilibrium in case \ref{condition:Nashmany3}.
-From \eqref{eq:UiRstate0} and \eqref{eq:UiRstate1} we can compute that uniform adoption of the risky lottery, $\ell_{r}$, is Pareto optimal if and only if $u(\overline{\ell}_{r}) \geq \frac{1}{p}\big( 1+\kappa(1-p) \big)$.
-But this is precisely the threshold at which individuals would always choose the risky lottery in any case.
-Thus, for parameters such that the regret game is a coordination game (case \ref{condition:Nashmany3}), coordinating on the risk-free lottery is Pareto-optimal (and always preferred ex-ante).
+But this is precisely the threshold above which, for a regret averse individual, the adoption of the the risky lottery is a dominant strategy.
+Thus, for parameters such that the regret game is a coordination game, coordinating on the risk-free lottery is Pareto-optimal (i.e., preferred ex-ante).

-There is a large literature addressing the tension that exists between the multiple equilibria in coordination games.
-The most commonly studied environment is a large-population binary-action game (e.g., the Stag Hunt) where the Pareto efficient equilibrium does not coincide with the \emph{safe} risk-dominant equilibrium.\footnote{Probably the best known experimental test of the efficiency vs safety issue is \cite{Van-HuyckBattalio:1990:AER} who study human behaviour in the \emph{minimum effort game}, of which the Stag Hunt is a simple version.} Existing equilibrium selection techniques - be they evolutionary like \emph{stochastic stability} \citep{KandoriMailath:1993:E, Young:1993:E} or higher-order belief-based like \emph{global games} \citep{CarlssonDamme:1993:E, MorrisShin:2003:} - favour the equilibrium that is more difficult to destabilise (i.e., the risk-dominant one).
-For our regret game, simple algebra shows that $q \geq \qstar = 1/2$ is the threshold at which the risky lottery becomes most desirable.
-But if we imagine a \emph{steep} specification of $q$ (in that $\qi(\abs{\abold}) \approx 1$ when $\abs{\abold} \geq 1$), then uniform adoption of the risky lottery would be the prediction.
-But that means the regret game has the quite curious property that the risk-free Pareto dominant outcome need not be risk-dominant \citep{HarsanyiSelten:1988:}.
+As regards which of the two equilibria is most likely to be observed, we can appeal to the large literature addressing the multiplicity issue that occurs in coordination games.
+The most commonly considered environment is a large-population binary-action game (e.g., the Stag Hunt) where the Pareto efficient equilibrium is risky and does not coincide with the {safe} risk-dominant equilibrium.\footnote{A well known experimental test of the efficiency versus safety issue is \citet{Van-HuyckBattalio:1990:AER}, who study behaviour in the \emph{minimum effort game}, of which the Stag Hunt is a simple binary-action version (see \citet{Crawford:1991:GEB}).} Existing equilibrium selection techniques - be they evolutionary like {\it stochastic stability} \citep{FosterYoung:1990:TPB,KandoriMailath:1993:E, Young:1993:E} or higher-order belief-based like {\it global games} \citep{CarlssonDamme:1993:E, MorrisShin:2003:} - favour the equilibrium that is more difficult to destabilise (i.e., the risk-dominant one).
+In the regret game, precisely where the threshold for switching occurs will depend on the functional form of $\belief{}$, which will in turn determine the selected outcome.